OUTLITAchraf/MovieScope/README.md

 - Movie grids adjust to single column layout on mobile
 - Text sizes and icons are appropriately scaled for mobile viewing
 - Touch-friendly interface with proper spacing for mobile interactions
+- Movie recommendation sliders show 3 movies on phone screens for better visibility
+- Pagination controls are optimized for mobile with smaller dots on phone screens
+- Swiper sliders provide smooth touch navigation for carousels

 ## Available Scripts